frePPLe/frepple/contrib/vc/README.txt

      - VC: Installation directory of Visual Studio C++ 2008
      - PYTHON: Installation directory of the Python language
      - XERCES: Installation directory of the Xerces-C library
-     - GLPK:  *Optional.* Installation directory of the GNU Linear Programming Kit

 2. Execute the build.bat command
    The following options can be given on the command line: